JordiMateu/api-testing/README.md

 The idea was to do some code able to receive a GET and a POST saving some data into a Database without geeting depper into it and skipping testing.
 Also no validations are done in the Db Repository like checks for duplicated IDS and so on...

+### Second iteration
+- Implement more or less a data 'repository'
+- Working with injection
+- Endpoint testing using echo and gomock
+- Repo testing with gomock and pgxmock
+- Avoid data mutability and parameter validation (Not go compilant)

 ## Installation and SetUp